nalanj/result/README.md

 asyncChain.orElse<S>(fn: (r: Err<E>) => Result<T, S>): AsyncResultChain<T, S>;
 ```

+If the current result in the chain is `Err`, calls the given `fn` with the
+current result as an argument.
+Otherwise, passes the current
+result along the chain.

 ### chain.orElseAsync

 ```typescript
 chain.orElseAsync<S>(fn: (r: Err<E>) => Promise<Result<T, S>>): AsyncResultChain<T, S>;
 asyncChain.orElseAsync<S>(fn: (r: Err<E>) => Promise<Result<T, S>>): AsyncResultChain<T, S>;
 ```

+If the current result in the chain is `Err`, calls the given async `fn` with
+the current error value as an argument.
+Otherwise, passes the current result
+along the chain.

 ### chain.result